Ganz Works: Power plants, generators turbines and transformers

 In 1878, the company's general manager András Mechwart founded the Department of Electrical Engineering headed by Károly Zipernowsky.
 Engineers Miksa Déri and Ottó Bláthy also worked at the department producing direct-current machines and arc lamps.

+In 1878, the company began producing equipment for electric lighting and, by 1883, had installed over fifty systems in Austria-Hungary.
+Their AC systems used arc and incandescent lamps, generators, and other equipment.

 Generators

 The first turbo generators were water turbines which drove electric generators.
 The first Hungarian water turbine was designed by engineers of the Ganz Works in 1866.
 Mass production of dynamo generators started in 1883.

 The missing link of a full Voltage Sensitive/Voltage Intensive (VSVI) system was the reliable alternating current constant voltage generator.
-Therefore, the invention of the constant voltage generator by the Ganz Works in 1883 had a crucial role in the beginnings of industrial scale AC power generation, because only these type of generators can produce a stable output voltage, regardless of the actual load.
+Therefore, the invention of the constant voltage generator by the Ganz Works in 1883 had a crucial role in the beginnings of industrial scale AC power generation, because only these types of generators can produce a stable output voltage, regardless of the actual load.

 Transformers

 In cooperation, Zipernovsky, Bláthy and Déri (known as the ZBD team) constructed and patented the transformer.
 The "transformer" was named by Ottó Titusz Bláthy.
 The three invented the first high efficiency, closed core shunt connection transformer.
 They also invented the modern power distribution system: Instead of a series of connections they connected supply transformers in parallel to the main line.

 The transformer patents described two basic principles.
 Loads were to be connected in parallel, not in series as had been the general practice until 1885.
 Additionally, the inventors described the closed armature as an essential part of the transformer.
 Both factors assisted the stabilisation of voltage under varying load, and allowed definition of standard voltages for distribution and loads.
 The parallel connection and efficient closed core made construction of electrical distribution systems technically and economically feasible.